TutorLyft Logo

 Contents

-While cramming isn't the ideal situation, certain tactics can enhance your ability to remember key facts and concepts.
+While cramming isn’t the ideal situation, certain tactics can enhance your ability to remember key facts and concepts.
 Active learning techniques such as summarizing information in your own words, quizzing yourself, or teaching the material to someone else can make your study session more effective.
-Also, preparing for the exam day by organizing your study space, assembling necessary materials, and ensuring you're mentally and physically ready can significantly impact your performance.
+Also, preparing for the exam day by organizing your study space, assembling necessary materials, and ensuring you’re mentally and physically ready can significantly impact your performance.
+The best thing you can do the night before the exam is to get enough rest, rather than staying up late cramming, as this helps improve memory retention and reduces stress.

 Key Takeaways